validatedpatterns/docs/devsecops/prod.md

 ## Introduction

-Production clusters need to be secured and so one part of the deplloyment is Advanced Cluster Security with a secured configuration.
+Production clusters need to be secured and so one part of the deployment is Advanced Cluster Security with a secured configuration.
 This allows ACS to monitor and report on security issues on the cluster.
 ACS secured sites report to an ACS Central application that is deployed on the hub.

 ## Allow ACM to deploy the production application to a subset of secured clusters